yiisoft/db/docs/en/schema/cache.md

 - Use [DI container](https://github.com/yiisoft/di) autowiring.
 - Configure it manually.

+Examples below use [yiisoft/cache](https://github.com/yiisoft/cache), make sure you have installed it via Composer using `composer require yiisoft/cache`.

 ## Autowired PSR-16 cache

 This configuration is suitable if you want to use the same cache driver for the whole application.